 Original rhyme • 4-10 yrs • 5 mins • 4.8/5

 Sit back, relax and enjoy Candy King story and audiobook.
 Masterfully created by Sooper Books, the World’s No.1 Bedtime stories website.
-Or read our full collection of free bookshop-quality bedtime stories.
+Or read our full collection of bookshop-quality bedtime stories.

 In England lived a boy so vile,

 Of every single flavoured sweets,